leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 #### Additional warnings as attributes of the level1a-b file
 1. labview log warning: check if an entry is present in the labview log file for the day
 2. raw_file_comment: if a comment is found in the raw file
-3. raw_file_warning: 3 tyoes of warning can be found here (as string):
+3. raw_file_warning: 3 types of warning can be found here (as string):
     1. consistency:unconsistentBinarySize
     2. consistency:numberCycles
     3. extra_timestamp

-## Outlier detection
-At some point of the routine, we are forced to remove some outliers data sothat they do not pollute the rest of the data for the day, the cycle, etc..

-This is the case when performing the calibration with hot and cold load to avoid that spurious spectra takes too much power in the averaging on a cycle.